The advantages of driving for multiple delivery companies

 The multi-app sweet spot

 The driver market is highly competitive, particularly in large cities.
-As a result, there may be occasions when you must wait for delivery.
+As a result, there may be occasions when you must wait for your consignment.
 Hence why working across numerous apps can improve your earnings.
 For instance, you could profit from surges in demand at busy times, and one app offers bonuses while another doesn’t.

 The ideal situation is to try to keep your mileage and items low in order to keep your money up.
 Little and often keeps your earnings rolling in and allows you to take advantage of bonuses when they come your way.
-So try to avoid distant orders, large orders with small pay, and difficult pickup or delivery locations.
+So try to avoid distant orders, large orders with small pay, and difficult pickup or drop off locations.

 The key is ensuring you don’t leave apps running in the background too often.
 In many cases, after several missed or declined pings, app companies will assume you’re offline and log you out automatically.
 Too much of leaving an app idle, though, could potentially affect your driver score negatively, so be careful.